ARHCOS/SimpleTexToolGUI/README.md

 # SimpleTexToolGUI

-A simple texture converter with a GUI for SC games.
+A simple texture converter for SC Games with a GUI.
 Based on PVRTexTool.